bazelbuild/bazel/site/docs/skylark/deploying.md

 they have to copy-paste a rule into their WORKSPACE file, as shown in the README section above.

-We used to have all of the Skylark rules in the Bazel repository (under `//tools/build_rules` or `//tools/build_defs`).
+We used to have all of the rules in the Bazel repository (under `//tools/build_rules` or `//tools/build_defs`).
 We still have a couple rules there, but we are working on moving the remaining rules out.